Curriculum Vitae

 2017 “A Grave Offense of Significant Consequences”: Three Mexican Perspectives on the U.S. Attempt to Place a Quota on Mexican Immigration during the 1920s.
 The Society for Historians of American Foreign Relations (SHAFR) annual conference.
 Arlington, VA, June 23-25.

 2017 “No state shall have the right to establish any discrimination”: International pressure against the U.S. effort to restrict Mexican immigration in 1928.
-The American Historian Association (AHA) annual conference, Denver, CO, January 5-8.
+The American Historical Association (AHA) annual conference, Denver, CO, January 5-8.

 2016 “No state shall have the right to establish any discrimination”: International pressure against the U.S. effort to restrict Mexican immigration in 1928.
 The Society for Historians of American Foreign Relations (SHAFR) annual conference, San Diego, CA, June 23-25.

-2016 1916: A turning point in U.S.-Mexican Relations, American Historian Association (AHA) annual conference, Atlanta, GA, January 7-10.
+2016 1916: A turning point in U.S.-Mexican Relations.
+The American Historical Association (AHA) annual conference, Atlanta, GA, January 7-10.
 Broadcast on C-SPAN III.

 2009 “A United Empire”: Remembrance of The Fallen as a Form of National Cohesion in post-Great War England, 1918-1920, Rocky Mountain Interdisciplinary History Conference, University of Colorado, Boulder; Boulder, CO, September 21-23.